justarecipe/justarecipe.github.io/_posts/2020-07-15-cookies-cream-buttercream-frosting.md

 Add the powdered sugar a little at a time, making sure to not create a puff of powdered sugar and mix on a slow speed.
 Continuing with the slow speed, add the milk, salt and vanilla extract.
 Mix in the finely crushed Oreo cookies.

 Once all the ingredients are added to the mixer or bowl, increase the mix speed to high and beat for 3 to 5 minutes.
-Pipe onto cupcakes
+Pipe onto cupcakes or cakes as needed!